 1. What are the regulation's main provisions?

-The regulation requires personnel who are not vaccinated against influenza wear a surgical or procedure mask during the influenza season while working in areas where patients may be present.
+The regulation requires personnel who are not vaccinated against influenza wear a surgical or procedure mask during the influenza season while working in areas where patients are typically present.
 The mask requirement will begin and remain in effect during the period when the NYS Commissioner of Health determines that influenza is prevalent or the hospital epidemiologist determines that this measure is required.
 The beginning and end of influenza season varies from year to year.

 2. Who issued this regulation and when did it go into effect?

-The regulation proposed by the NYS Department of Health, was adopted, and became effective upon July 31, 2013.
+The regulation proposed by the NYS Department of Health, was adopted, and became effective on July 31, 2013.
 It applies to any healthcare facility, residential facility or agency licensed under Article 28 of the Public Health Law.

 3. Who must wear a mask at Upstate under the new regulation?